All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 Upon your entrance to your chosen rehab clinic, you will be assessed according to multiple criteria such as the ASAM, AUDIT (if your addiction is to alcohol), and DSM-5.

 These criteria will help staff determine the severity of your substance use disorder so that the right treatment programme can be prescribed.

-The ASAM criteria are used widely by healthcare professionals across the UK and abroad.
+The ASAM (American Society of Addiction Medicine) criteria are used widely by healthcare professionals across the UK and abroad.